Contact Us

 Salita is a Norwegian marketplace that allows interpreters to communicate using video and phone conferences and share their thoughts.
 When we met our client in the first phase, he had only a project idea.
 So our main goal was to turn it into an MVP (like the first prototype of Salita).

 When we started, we needed a team of at least one backend developer, one frontend developer, and one QA.
 But we started only with one frontend developer.
-At the first step, we were working with some design features and first frames.
+At the first step, we worked with some design features and first frames.
 After this, we grew the team with a backend developer and QAs.

 Initially, we had Rails monolith with JQuery.
 In the next phase, we split this application into Rails backend and VueJS frontend.
 This allowed us to create design features faster and separately for the front-end and for the back-end.